Film Photography: What's in it for YOU?

 One of the most popular styles of post-processing in digital photography at this point in time is the "film-look" or “vintage” processing.
 Isn’t it funny how so many of us with digital cameras are now trying to replicate the look of film?
 While it is difficult to exactly duplicate the look of film on a digital image, if you shoot film, you will begin to see patterns – film grain, cooler tones, warm skin tones, natural vignette, light leaks, etc – all of which can be added to a digital image to produce a film-like effect, making your post-processing style unique in its own way.

-4. Shooting Film Encourages Experimentation
+4. Film Photography Encourages Experimentation

 Film encourages you to experiment with different types of film and different camera models.
 We photographers are curious by nature and love to experiment, but sometimes, we can get set in our ways when it comes to the gear we use.